Code-Of-The-Future-Hackathon/code-of-the-future-25-chaykajs/README.md

 Data Sources:
 NASA’s Madrigal TEC database.
 Global GNSS networks (e.g., IGS).

+###

+The **Helcats** (Heliospheric Catalog of Events) dataset provides valuable information about solar events such as **Coronal Mass Ejections (CMEs)**.
+This dataset can be used to analyze past solar activity, as well as predict the occurrence of future CMEs and their potential severity.

+## 6. What is the Helcats Dataset?

+The Helcats dataset includes:
+- **CME Data**: Information on the timing, speed, and direction of CMEs.
+- **Event Classification**: Each event is classified based on its observed characteristics (e.g., Halo CMEs).
+- **Solar Wind Data**: Data that helps estimate the effect of CMEs on Earth’s magnetosphere.

+The dataset is collected from solar observation satellites such as the **SOHO** and **STEREO** missions, and is maintained by the **European Space Agency (ESA)**.

+## 7. Predicting Future CMEs and Their Severity

+Using the Helcats dataset, machine learning algorithms and statistical models can be applied to predict future CMEs.
+These predictions can be made based on:
+1. **Historical Patterns**: By analyzing the properties of past CMEs, we can predict the likelihood of future events.
+2. **Solar Activity Monitoring**: Continuous monitoring of solar activity can provide early warnings of impending CMEs.
+3. **Severity Assessment**: By analyzing the size, speed, and magnetic properties of CMEs, we can estimate their potential severity and the impact on Earth (e.g., geomagnetic storms, radiation exposure, etc.).

+## 8. Tools for Prediction

+- **Machine Learning Models**: Predictive models like Random Forests, SVMs, or neural networks can be trained on historical CME data to predict future events.
+- **Helcats API**: Access real-time CME data to continuously monitor the Sun’s activity and trigger early warnings.

+## 9. Example Use Cases:
+1. **Aviation**: Predicting CMEs and their severity can help airlines prepare for potential disruptions in satellite communication and GPS systems.
+2. **Satellite Protection**: Space agencies can use predictions to protect satellites by adjusting orbits and shutting down sensitive equipment.
+3. **Power Grid Management**: Utility companies can prepare for geomagnetic storms that may affect power grids.

+## 10. Data Sources:
+- **Helcats Dataset**: The dataset can be accessed via the [Helcats Database](https://www.helcats-fp7.eu/).
+- **NASA’s Space Weather Prediction Center**: For real-time CME data and space weather predictions.
 <p align="center">
    <img src="rainbowline (2).png" alt="GitHub logo" width=100% height="7px"/>
 </p>

 ## 🌱 Team <a name="collaborators"></a>
 > 1. **Project Manager** - **VBKanev22**